SpenseFML/skyline/buildguide/BUILDGUIDE.md

 # Introdution
-This is the buildguide for a Skyline Keyboard.
+This is the buildguide for the Skyline Keyboard.
 There are different versions of the keyboard for different budgets and needs.
 All costs are in € and I'm from germany, so I don't have much choice in vendors.
 Some parts can be bought from aliexpress or other vendors from china, longer waittimes, but sometimes way cheaper.